 Summer Term in Year 5 - Half termly letter

-In science, we will look at the topic of ‘properties and changes of materials’.
-During this topic we will examine and compare everyday materials based on their properties (hardness, durability, etc.) and look at reversible and irreversible changes.
+In science, we will continue to look at the topic of ‘properties and changes of materials’.
+During this topic we will relate our understanding of particles to the process of dissolving, deepen our understanding of reversible and irreversible reactions and examine chemical reactions.

-The main unit song is The Fresh Prince Of Bel Air.
-All musical learning will happen around this song and other Hip Hop tunes.
-Children will listen, appraise, practise, perform, compose and evaluate musical performances using their voices as well as tuned and untuned instruments.
+The main unit song is Make You Feel My Love by Bob Dylan, sung By Adele.
+All musical learning will happen around this song and other Pop ballads.
+Children will listen, appraise, practise, perform, compose and evaluate musical performances using their voices as well as tuned and un-tuned instruments.

 Children will learn some vocabulary related to sport and healthy habits.
 We will also work on the topic “El espacio y los planetas” (Space and Planets).

 PE will be taught primarily by class teachers and children will learn athletics (with a focus on running) and tennis in rotation.
-Additionally, both classes will look at cricket, developing batting, bowling and fielding skills with a specialist sports coach.
+We will continue to look at cricket, developing batting, bowling and fielding skills with a specialist sports coach.
 Please ensure that full PE kit is in school at all times as their sessions may be changed at short notice.

 In RE we learn about Hinduism.